ibm-cloud-docs/openwhisk/openwhisk_triggers_rules.md

 A trigger that is fired without an accompanying rule to match against has no visible effect.
 Triggers cannot be created inside a package; they must be created directly under a namespace.

-## Associating triggers and actions by using rules
+## Associate triggers and actions by using rules
 {: #openwhisk_rules_assoc}

 Rules are used to associate a trigger with an action.
 Each time a trigger event is fired, the action is invoked with the event parameters.